tonypdmtr/TBoot/README.md

 These files may be generated on the fly by `MAKE` or other utilities.

 * If present, `checkout.inc` is expected to contain a single ` FCC 'hashhash'` assembler statement.
 Note the leading space before `FCC` to make it a valid ASM8 statement.
 The 'hashhash' part is the commit hash of the particular checkout.
   This hash will appear with the copyright message and can help determine which exact TBoot version is loaded into a device.

 * If present, `shutdown.tmp` is expected to contain whatever ASM8 instructions are required to keep the device in a fail-safe state.
 This can include commands to place specific port pins into a given state so as to keep things from malfunctioning during the firmware upgrade process.
 Usually, `BSET` and/or `BCLR` instructions are used to turn specific pins into high/low outputs.
 These instructions are executed as soon as possible after entry to TBoot, either by reset or application.

-Care should be taken not to inadvertedly flip the CCR[I] bit which is used afterwards to determine whether TBoot was entered by reset or the application.
+  Care should be taken not to inadvertently flip the CCR[I] bit which is used afterwards to determine whether TBoot was entered by reset or the application.

   In general, the code in this file should be the shortest possible and not do anything that isn't truly necessary.

 # End-user experience